Abiotic Factor

 • If you sit down on an office chair, you can roll around on it :D

 • You can change all the settings of how the world works, making it super accessible for anyone who wants more or less grind or difficulty.
-For example, I turned the backpack slots to max, because I hate limited inventory space.
+The default inventory and weight limits are ridiculous so I've upped those, and turned off dropping inventory on death

 Cons